lochbika/celltrack_old/README.md

 # celltrack

+This repository has been moved to a different location.
+To obtain the latest source code, please contact the owner!

 celltrack is software that finds continuous cells in 2D fields and tracks them in time.
 The primary use case is rain cell tracking.